My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Based on visitation numbers, Kobuk Valley is a little easier to reach than its neighbor, Gates of the Arctic, and thus more popular.
-Average visitation is usually around 15,000 people per year though – so no need to worry about running into a traffic jam (there are no roads) or backup on the trails (there are no trails) while exploring this remote, arctic park.
+Average visitation is usually around 17,000 people per year though (#3 on the list of least-visited parks) – so no need to worry about running into a traffic jam (there are no roads) or crowds on the trails (there are no trails) while exploring this remote, arctic park.

 The Best Time to Visit Kobuk Valley